 Last week, Campbell testified at Taylor’s trial in The Hague, Netherlands.
 Prosecutors are trying to prove that Taylor used revenue from rough diamond sales to help finance a brutal, 11-year civil war in neighboring Sierra Leone.
 In her testimony, Campbell did not present very much concrete evidence against Taylor—though she did succeed in bringing major media hype to the trial and to the problem of blood diamonds.

 As we wrote in a previous blog, in 1997 both Campbell and Taylor attended a dinner in South Africa hosted by Nelson Mandela.
-Prosecutors have been seeking Campbell’s testimony regarding reports that, in the middle of the night following the dinner, Taylor’s agents knocked on Campbell’s hotel room door and presented her with an enormous rough, or uncut, diamond as a gift.
-Because Taylor testified that he never possessed any rough diamonds at all, prosecutors believed that Campbell’s testimony could help show that Taylor had lied under oath and that he had trafficked in blood diamonds.
+Prosecutors have been seeking Campbell’s testimony to substantiate reports that, in the middle of the night following the dinner, Taylor’s agents knocked on Campbell’s hotel room door and presented her with an enormous rough, or uncut, diamond as a gift.
+Because Taylor testified that he never possessed any rough diamonds at all, prosecutors believed that Campbell’s testimony could help show that Taylor lied under oath and that he had trafficked in blood diamonds.

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...

 Some believe that a wedding ring is the single most important piece of jewelry you will ever own or ...